Manu-Abuya/Public-Transportation-Demand-Prediction/README.md

 The code is written in Python and the libraries used are pandas and numpy.

-To run the code, you need to have Python and the necessary libraries installed on your machine.
-The code can be run using Jupyter notebook or any other IDE.

 This project can be useful for transportation companies and city planners to optimize routes and schedules based on demand.